Frequently Asked Questions

-Schedule a tour and “play date” with Blue Bird Day to visit the space and watch your child interact with our experienced staff in our state of the art facility by calling today.
+Schedule a tour or a play date with Blue Bird Day to visit the space and watch your child interact with our experienced staff in our state of the art facility by calling today.

 What types of diagnoses do you treat?

-Blue Bird Day has programs that are ideal for children in need of Early Intervention and have may be diagnosed with ASD, Autism, Asperger’s Syndrome, Apraxia, speech disorders, ADHD, stuttering, feeding disorders and other sensory processing disorders.
+Blue Bird Day has therapeutic programs that are ideal for children diagnosed with ASD, Autism, Asperger’s Syndrome, Apraxia, speech disorders, ADHD, stuttering, feeding disorders and other sensory processing disorders.

 What professionals are on your staff?

 Blue Bird Day is proud of our highly trained, experienced and passionate staff members.
-Each class at Blue Bird Day is taught by a Master’s level behavior specialist in Special Education or Developmental Therapist.
+Therapeutic rotations are led by developmental therapists that collaborate with occupational, speech, behavior and physical therapists.

 Come meet our staff by scheduling a tour today!

 Learn more about our Staff!

 What do these terms mean?